 6) How many jobs does clean energy create?
 According to a report from the Environment Defense Fund Climate Corps, switching to clean energy creates jobs a whopping 12 times quicker than the fossil fuel industry.
 Over 2 million jobs can be found in energy efficiency and another 769,000 jobs can currently be found in renewable energy just in the United States.
 The clean and efficient energy sector accounts for up to 4.5 million U.S. jobs in total.
 Numbers were 3.4 million in 2011.

-7) Is clean energy a good investment?
+7) Is green energy a good investment?
 Considering the clean energy sector is still newer, be aware that not every related stock will be good to invest in.
-As a suggestion, it would be wise to expand your investments beyond just energy and into clean energy technology.
+As a suggestion, it would be wise to expand your investments beyond just energy and into clean energy technologies and energy efficiency improvements.
 However, investing is looking good as cleaner sources of power are becoming more popular on a global level over the years.

-8) Is clean energy cheaper?
-Clean, renewable energy is and continues to be more affordable the longer it’s out, but not all forms of clean energy are affordable.
+8) Is it any cheaper?
+Clean, renewable energy is and continues to be more affordable the longer it’s out, but not all forms of green power are affordable.
 For example, solar energy can reduce many utility bills, but hydrogen power still isn’t as affordable as it could be.
 But it is expected to become dramatically cheaper than fossil fuel overtime.

 Clean energy simply refers to a source of power that utilizes resources that give off little to no pollutants or other debris when converted into usable energy.
 Clean energy systems do not always use renewable resources and do not have to, to be considered clean energy.

 On the other hand, renewable energy makes use of infinite resources.
 Renewable refers to something that is unlimited.
 Examples of renewable resources include wind, water, and heat.
 When energy is derived from one of these sources, it is often referred to as renewable energy.
 Renewable energy can be clean it that it often has little to no pollutants or emissions involved.